top of page

 Discover Japanese nature terms

-Have you ever heard of some of the Japanese terms to describe seasonal changes or the subtle beauty of nature?
+Are you familiar with any of the Japanese terms that are used to depict seasonal variations or the delicate beauty of nature?

 Komorebi is a beautiful Japanese term that refers to the sunlight filtering through the leaves of trees.
 It's often used to describe the dappled or filtered sunlight that creates patterns of light and shadow on the ground or other surfaces in forests or wooded areas.